Darvish: Gurriel chat not needed after gesture

 Gurriel will lose $322,581 of his $12 million salary next year, which the Astros will donate to charitable causes.
 He also will be required to undergo sensitivity training during the offseason.

-Darvish said he couldn't decide whether Gurriel's suspension was too much or too little, but that he understood why Commissioner Rob Manfred didn't impose it during the World Series.
+Darvish said he couldn't decide whether Gurriel's suspension was appropriate, but he said that he understood why commissioner Rob Manfred didn't impose it during the World Series.

 Darvish would start Wednesday if the Dodgers are able to force a seventh and deciding game at home.